IntroSDE/introsde/lab09/README.md

     }
     ```

+### JAX-WS + JPA - The Web Services - Exercise

+* As you might have noticed, there are two methods defined in the interface but not implementated in the implementation class. **Implement them**.

+### JAX-WS + JPA - The Client

-* And then the Client, also similar to the example from Lab 08
+* The Client is also similar to the example from Lab 08
 * **PeopleClient.java**

     ```java